On the Convergence Time of Dual Subgradient Methods for Strongly Convex Programs: Conclusions

 \section{Conclusions}

-This paper studies the convergence time of the drift-plus-penalty algorithm for strongly convex programs.
-This paper shows that the convergence time of the drift-plus-penalty algorithm for general strongly convex programs is $O(\frac{1}{\epsilon})$.
-This paper also proposes a new variation, called the drift-plus-penalty algorithm with shifted running averages, and shows that if the dual function is smooth and locally quadratic then the convergence time is $O(\frac{1}{\epsilon^{2/3}})$ and if the dual function is smooth and locally strongly concave then the convergence time is $O(\log(\frac{1}{\epsilon}))$.
+This paper studies the convergence time of the dual subgradient method strongly convex programs.
+This paper shows that the convergence time of the dual subgradient method with simple running averages for general strongly convex programs is $O(\frac{1}{\epsilon})$.
+This paper also considers a variation of the primal averages, called the sliding running averages, and shows that if the dual function is locally quadratic then the convergence time is $O(\log(\frac{1}{\epsilon}))$.

 \appendices